1. Misty Vale

 He didn't take kindly to surprises.
 Especially not ones where he found out he'd had an entire family he'd never known about.
-His mother had never liked to talk about her family.
+His mother had never liked to talk about her family before Chicago.
 Every time he or his brother had asked questions, she'd simply said "things are complicated".
 Nothing less, nothing more.

 Ryder wondered now if that had been a good thing.

-Before he could mount the bike, the garage door rolled up, startling him.
+Before he could mount the bike, the barn door swung open, startling him.
 William stood beyond it, a plate of food in his hand.

 "Saved you some food," he said, walking towards him.